 The legend of the Four Dragons of China has been passed down in the Western world and is very vivid and full of Chinese mythology.
 It tells the story of how the Long Dragon, the Yellow Dragon, the Black Dragon, and the Pearl Dragon defied the Jade Emperor and brought water to the people of China.
 But we don’t find these legends in the Chinese world.
 Our guess is that this would be a descendant of the Chinese, or an artistic image recreated by Westerners who love Chinese culture based on informative Chinese myths and legends.

-However, China does have four Dragon Kings who guard the four seas of China: the East Sea Dragon King, the West Sea Dragon King, the South Sea Dragon King, and the North Sea Dragon King.
+However, China does have four Dragon Kings who rule the four seas and the waters: the East Sea Dragon King, the West Sea Dragon King, the South Sea Dragon King, and the North Sea Dragon King.

 Differences with Western Dragons